flintlib/arb/doc/source/arf.rst

 .. _arf:

-**arf.h** -- arbitrary-precision real floating-point numbers
+**arf.h** -- arbitrary-precision floating-point numbers
 ===============================================================================

 The :type:`arf_t` type is essentially identical semantically to the :type:`fmpr_t` type, but uses an internal representation that generally allows operation to be performed more efficiently.

+The most significant differences that the user has to be aware of are:

+* The mantissa is no longer represented as a FLINT :type:`fmpz`, and the internal exponent points to the top of the binary expansion of the mantissa instead of of the bottom.
+Code designed to manipulate components of an :type:`fmpr_t` directly can be ported to the :type:`arf_t` type by making use of :func:`arf_get_fmpz_2exp` and :func:`arf_set_fmpz_2exp`.

-The only significant difference that the user has to be aware of is that some :type:`arf_t` functions return an :type:`int` indicating whether a result is inexact, whereas the corresponding :type:`fmpr_t` functions return a :type:`long` encoding the relative exponent of the error.
+* Some :type:`arf_t` functions return an :type:`int`
+  indicating whether a result is inexact, whereas the corresponding :type:`fmpr_t` functions return a :type:`long` encoding the relative exponent of the error.

 Types, macros and constants
 -------------------------------------------------------------------------------